Metal machinist, Kaimīhini maitai

 Tasks

-- maintain production or processing equipment
+- maintain machines and equipment

 Practical